Sign in tofeather

 Opioid use disorder has one of the highest recurrence rates in medicine.
 That is a biological fact, not a character one.
 We build MAT and naloxone access in from day one.

-Medication-assisted treatment is evidence-based, life-saving, and fully supported here.
-It is not a lesser form of sobriety — it is the difference between relapse-and-overdose and sustained recovery for most people with opioid use disorder.
+Our heroin treatment center in Arizona runs medication-assisted treatment because it is evidence-based, life-saving, and the difference between relapse-and-overdose and sustained recovery for most people with opioid use disorder.
+It is not a lesser form of sobriety.

 Flagship modality